Confederate statues are coming down following George Floyd's death. Here's what we know - KEYT | KCOY

 Richmond, Virginia

-A crowd of protesters in Richmond brought down the statue of Jefferson Davis, the president of the Confederacy, on Wednesday night, according to CNN affiliate WRIC.
+A crowd of protesters in Richmond brought down the statue of Jefferson Davis, the president of the Confederacy, according to CNN affiliate WRIC.

 “Jefferson Davis was a racist & traitor who fled our city as his troops carried out orders to burn it to the ground,” Richmond Mayor Levar Stoney said in a tweet Thursday morning.
 “He never deserved to be up on that pedestal.
 July 1, we will begin the process the state requires to remove these monuments to the Old Richmond of a Lost Cause.”